 The Discovery:

-Researchers at Hokkaido University achieved a landmark accomplishment by isolating and characterizing the first stable single-electron sigma bond between two carbon atoms.
+Researchers at Hokkaido University achieved a landmark accomplishment by isolating and characterising the first stable single-electron sigma bond between two carbon atoms.

 Why It Matters: